-Often referred to as Midtown, Arcadia Lite and Lower Arcadia, the 85018 zip code is in high demand. you are guaranteed not to be disappointed if you can afford this hip, fun neighborhood which defines the epitome of the three most important rules of real estate…Location, location, location.
+Often referred to as Midtown, opposite of Midtown in Downtown Phoenix, Arcadia Lite and Lower Arcadia, the 85018 zip code is in high demand.
+As a result, you are guaranteed not to be disappointed if you can afford this hip, fun neighborhood which defines the epitome of the three most important rules of real estate…Location, location, location.

 The Arcadia neighborhood is a heavily family oriented neighborhood, has the best schools in the state, is close to the canal for bikers, walkers & joggers, and is just minutes from some of the finest shopping and dining in the city being in-between the Biltmore Fashion Park at 24th Street & Camelback and Scottsdale Fashion Square.

-If you love Arcadia but can’t quite afford it, the area to the west and to the south are now referred to as ‘Arcadia Lite’, and offers mid-range priced Ranch-style homes built in the 1950’s and 1960’s.
+But, ff you love Arcadia but can’t quite afford it, the area to the west and to the south are now referred to as ‘Arcadia Lite’, and offers mid-range priced Ranch-style homes built in the 1950’s and 1960’s.
 While you may not have a lush, green Arcadia estate on a large lot, you’ll still have the Arcadia feel and location perks as you grab a specialty pizza with friends at La Grande Orange market, sip a glass of wine at Postino Wine Cafe (40th Street & Campbell), or grab a cold beer or a whiskey at The Arcadia Tavern.